Fort Apache (film): Cast

 At the time of filming, Shirley Temple and John Agar were married in real life.
 Dick Foran sang the 1869 song "Sweet Genevieve" written by Henry Tucker.
 Pedro Armendariz was a member of Mexico's Golden Age of Movies.

 Reception

 The film recorded a profit of $445,000.
 The film is recognized by American Film Institute in its 2008 AFI's 10 Top 10: Nominated Western film.

-Bosley Crowther raved about the film in his June 25, 1948 review in The New York Times, observing among heaps of praise: “Folks who are looking for action in the oldest tradition of the screen, observed through a genuine artist's camera, will find plenty of it here.
+Bosley Crowther raved about the film in his June 25, 1948 review at The New York Times, observing among heaps of praise: “Folks who are looking for action in the oldest tradition of the screen, observed through a genuine artist's camera, will find plenty of it here.
 But also apparent in this picture, for those who care to look, is a new and maturing viewpoint upon one aspect of the American Indian wars.
 For here it is not the "heathen Indian" who is the "heavy" of the piece but a hard-bitten Army colonel, blind through ignorance and a passion for revenge.”

-The film has a 100% fresh rating on Rotten Tomatoes, based on 21 contemporary and modern reviews.
+The film has a very rare 100% fresh rating on Rotten Tomatoes, based on 21 contemporary and today's reviews.